Lok Bhavan, Jaipur

-Raj Bhavan (translation: Government House) serves as the official residence of the Governor of Rajasthan, situated in the capital city, Jaipur.
+Lok Bhavan formerly Raj Bhavan (translation: Government House) serves as the official residence of the Governor of Rajasthan Harinbhau Bagade, situated in the capital city, Jaipur.
 Established on November 1, 1956, following the appointment of Sardar Gurumukh Nihal Singh as the state's first Governor, the estate was formed by amalgamating two erstwhile Civil Lines bungalows, Kothis No. 9 and 10.
 The property spans a substantial area, distinguished by its architectural elegance and meticulously maintained landscapes.
 The present governor of Rajasthan is Haribhau Bagade.